Check out the ultimate guide to 16 return-to-work programs in India for women

 ~ Word limit between 250 and 2000 words.
 Please keep this in mind; in past editions, we have had to disqualify some good entries purely due to word count issues.

-~ Submit your stories on the Women’s Web author dashboard with [Muse of the Month January 2021] in the title.
+~ Submit your stories on the Women’s Web author dashboard with [Muse of the Month December 2021] in the title.
+Do NOT forget this – we’ve regularly discovered entries that did not have these words in the title much AFTER the winners had been published.
 Sign in here, or register, if you are not yet an author with us (it’s easy!).
 Only stories uploaded directly will be considered.

 ~ The editors may change the title of the story and use appropriate images to promote the story, as per their discretion.

-~ The best 5 stories will be published one every day, in the last week of this month, or first week of the next month.
+~ The best 5 stories will be published one every day, in the last week of this month.
 Winners receive a voucher of Rs.750 each.
 (Do follow our social media updates on Facebook, Twitter, or Instagram, for the winners.)

 ~ If your story is selected for publishing among the best 5 stories, you agree to provide exclusive digital publishing rights to Women’s Web, i.e. it will not be published elsewhere online.